misterhat/livelook/README.md

 re-calculate our upload speed from [speedtest.net](https://www.speedtest.net/).

 ### livelook.getPeerAddress(username, done)
-get a peer's ip address and port based on their username. done returns null if no user is found, not an error.
+get a peer's ip address and port based on their username.

 ### livelook.getPeerByUsername(username, done)
 get a peer instance based on a username. this will first check our pre-existing